Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Results using arbitrary State Initialization

 As the initial reference state, we choose $\ket{\psi_0} = \ket{10\dots 10}$, which has minimal overlap with the true ground state.
 This choice is intentional, as it demonstrates that SKQD converges even when little prior physical knowledge is encoded in the initial state.

 Time evolution is carried out through multiple Trotter steps~\footnote{Only data points for which the relative improvement over the previous point exceeds 1\% are retained.
 In principle, one may sample as many states as desired, which enlarges the Krylov subspace.}, using a time step of $dt = 0.2$ for $N = 14$ and $16$, and $dt = 0.3$ for $N = 18$ and $20$.
-Other choices of $dt$ are possible; however, if $dt$ is chosen too small, successive steps yield nearly identical samples and the Krylov space grows only slowly.
-Conversely, if $dt$ is too large, Trotter errors accumulate and many sampled states become irrelevant, which degrades convergence.
+Note, as mentioned above, other choices of $dt$ are possible.

 For the measurements, we use $n_\text{shots}=1{,}000$ for $N = 14$, $16$, and $18$, and $n_\text{shots}=10{,}000$ for $N = 20$, since the latter case requires sampling a substantially larger number of contributing bitstrings.
 Using the measured bitstrings from the retained Trotter steps, we construct the corresponding Krylov subspace, project the Hamiltonian into this space, and obtain the energy spectrum by classical diagonalization.